Superelliptic curves with large Galois images

 Let $\psi: \Qr \to \Bar{\QQ}$ be an embedding which sends $v$ to $\lambda$.
 This embedding $\psi$ induces a homomorphism $\theta: k_v \to k_\lambda$ which via Class Field Theory may be viewed as a fundamental character of level equal to $[k_\lambda: \Fl]$.
 Any embedding $\psi_j:\Qr \to \Bar{\QQ}$ which sends $v$ to $\lambda$ may be written as $\psi_{\ell}^{m(\theta,j)} \circ \psi$ for some integer $m(\theta,j)$.
 The fundamental character induced by $\psi_j$ then equals $\theta^{\ell^{m(\theta,j)}}$.
 We obtain

 where $j$ runs over all embeddings $\psi_j: \Qr \to \Bar{\QQ}$ which send $v$ to $\lambda$.

-Note that the choice of $\theta$ does not matter to us as we are interested in the image of $I_v$, and taking a different fundamental character amounts to composing $\theta$ with an automorphism.
+Note that the choice of $\theta$ does not matter since we shall only use information about the image of $I_v$.
+Indeed, taking a different fundamental character amounts to composing $\theta$ with an automorphism of $k_v$, that is, raising it to a $p$-th power.
+As the image of $I_v$ has order prime to $p$, this is thus also an automorphism of the image of $I_v$.

 In the following we shall say $J/\Qr$ has semistable reduction at the rational prime $\ell$, to signify $J$ has semistable reduction at every prime above $\ell$ in $\Qr$.

 \begin{example} Let $\ell \equiv 1 \mod{r}$ be a prime of semistable reduction for $J$.
 Then $\ell$ is totally split in $\Qr$.
 Let $\lambda,\lambda'$ be primes above $\ell$ in $\Qr$ and let $1\leq j \leq r-1$ be such that $\psi_j(\lambda') = \lambda$.
 Then, as the unique fundamental character of level one is the mod $\ell$ cyclotomic character $\chi_\ell$, we have